02/14/2025 to 02/16/2025

 The five venues (all located in downtown Charleston) are...

 - The Gaillard Center - site of primary show vendors and exhibitors (the SEWE Marketplace), as well as the main performance and presentation stage for animal shows.
-Previous years have seen a panther, cheetah, alligator, crocodile, fox, bobcat, sloth, wild turkey, pelican, echidna, snakes and much more at the Busch Wildlife Sanctuary Live Animal Shows, as well as appearances by TV personalities and animal educators like Jack Hanna and Jeff Corwin.
+Previous years have seen a panther, cheetah, alligator, crocodile, fox, bobcat, sloth, wild turkey, pelican, echidna, snakes and much more at the Busch Wildlife Sanctuary Live Animal Shows, as well as appearances by TV personalities and animal educators like the now-retired Jack Hanna and Jeff Corwin.

 - Charleston Place - the hub for a lot of the finest wildlife painters and sculptors, where you can stroll through, meet and see them at work.
 It’s also the site of the opening Black Tie Gala as well as special events like the Quick Draw/Speed Sculpt competition.